-Planning graft placement in a patient with male pattern hair loss VI – Left: Creation of a mature Caucasian men hair line design with slightly receding corners – Right: The final position of the hairline with micro-irregularities and planning of density distribution based on priorities.
+In a patient with male pattern hair loss, graft placement is planned.
+VI – Left: Designing a mature Caucasian man’s hairline with slightly receding corners. – Right: The final position of the hairline with micro-irregularities and priority-based density distribution planning.

-For men hair line design sometimes we may deviate from this rule because we have limitations in the patient’s donor hair, such as fine hair and low density.
-Whenever it is possible to restore this with an appropriate number of hairs, this rule helps patients achieve the most pleasing aesthetic result.
-If the patient’s hair is fine or the density of the donor’s hair is suboptimal, especially in patients who belong to the advanced classes of hair loss, we may decide to raise the hairline even more in the front and at the corners.
-This kind of men’s hair line designs works perfectly for people with hair shortages.
-A crown area that is thinner than normal goes hand in hand with a hairline that looks recessed from its youthful position.
+We may deviate from this rule in the case of men’s hairline design due to limitations in the patient’s donor hair, such as fine hair and low density.
+This rule assists patients in achieving the most pleasing aesthetic result whenever it is possible to restore this with an appropriate number of hairs.
+If the patient’s hair is fine or the donor’s hair density is poor, especially in patients with progressive hair loss, we may decide to raise the hairline even more in the front and at the corners.
+This type of male hairline design is ideal for people who lack hair.
+A hairline that appears to be thinner than average goes hand in hand with a crown area thinner than average.

-- Establishing the midline to achieve a relatively balanced hairline
+- Creating a relatively balanced hairline by establishing the midline

-- Adding micro-irregularities, as a natural hairline always does
+- Including micro-irregularities, as a natural hairline does.

-- Establishing priorities and strategic planning of hair density in different areas
+- Establishing hair density priorities and strategic planning in various areas